Azure/AKS-Edge/samples/akri-onvif/README.md

 ![akri-resources](/docs/images/akri-onvif-resources.png)

 Once you've confirmed that Akri is discovering your server(s), you can view monitor the ONVIF outputs by going to `<Node IP>:<Port>` in your browser.
-You can find the node IP by running `Get-AksLiteLinuxNodeAddr`, and you can find the service port by running `kubectl get services`.
+You can find the node IP by running `Get-AksEdgeLinuxNodeAddr`, and you can find the service port by running `kubectl get services`.

 ![akri-svc-node](/docs/images/akri-onvif-svc-port.png)